Debug with Blockly and blockly-samples

 Sometimes when developing a plugin in blockly-samples, you'll need to make corresponding changes in Blockly itself.
 Most plugins are set up to fetch Blockly from the npm registry, so you'd only be able to use code that has already been released on npm.
 This would make debugging your Blockly changes difficult.
-When you want to make and test changes in both blockly and blockly- samples, you can use any of the below methods to use your unreleased changes together.
+When you want to make and test changes in both blockly and blockly- samples, you can use npm link to test your unreleased changes together.

 1. In your fork of blockly: